What's changing for insulin pumps

 Making your insulin pump an automated insulin delivery (AID) system

-Anyone eligible for an insulin pump, can also get funded continuous glucose monitors (CGMs).
+Anyone eligible for an insulin pump, can also get funded continuous glucose monitors (CGMs) that work with the pump.
 The pump uses an algorithm with data from your CGM to control the insulin delivered.

 Information on CGMs for use with an insulin pump